-The Grower Group Alliance has been awarded a major $8 million tender to lead the South-West WA Drought Resilience Adoption and Innovation Hub which will run over the next four years to June 2024.
+In April 2021, the Grower Group Alliance was awarded a major $8 million tender to lead the South-West WA Drought Resilience Adoption and Innovation Hub (SW WA Hub) which will run over the next four years to June 2024.

-It is one of eight Drought Resilience Adoption and Innovation Hubs, which are part of the Australian Government’s $5 billion Future Drought Fund.
-The Hubs will provide networks for researchers, primary producers, community groups and others to work together to enhance drought resilient practices within their region.
+Australia’s Drought Resilience Adoption and Innovation Hubs are part of the Australian Government’s $5 billion Future Drought Fund.
+They will provide networks for researchers, primary producers, community groups and others to work together to enhance drought resilient practices within their region.
 This focus on collaboration will make agricultural research useful and accessible, increasing innovation and commercialisation opportunities.

 The SW WA Hub is set to transform the way farmers and communities prepare for and respond to drought.
 It has strong support from all segments of the WA supply chain and SW WA Hub partners are providing significant co-contributions.
 GGA is the only non-university lead out of all eight hubs across Australia.

 Natalie Lee – Hub Stakeholder & Communications Manager

 Kellie-Jane (KJ) Pritchard – Hub Project Manager